DenOfEquity/PixArt-Sigma-for-webUI/README.md

 * samplers
 * captions in gallery (where linebreaks?)
 * correct seeds for batches

+### added 02/05/2024 ###
+* support for PixArt-Alpha models - they use the same T5 text encoder.
+* fixed (but still commented out) saving of fp16 text encoder.
+Previously might not have saved in the right place.

+### to do ###
+models still have duplicate VAEs, maybe neatly consolidate them too

+add LCM models?

 ---
 prompt: portrait photograph, woman with red hair, wearing green blazer over yellow tshirt and blue trousers, on sunny beach with dark clouds on horizon